Christopher Morel Player Props: Cubs vs. Mets

-Christopher Morel -- 1-for-3 with a home run and an RBI in his last game -- will be in action for the Chicago Cubs against the New York Mets, with Kodai Senga on the mound, on May 24 at 7:40 PM ET.
+The Chicago Cubs, including Christopher Morel (batting .325 in his past 10 games, with two doubles, seven home runs, three walks and 10 RBI), battle starter Carlos Carrasco and the New York Mets at Wrigley Field, Thursday at 7:40 PM ET.

-In his most recent game, he notched a home run while going 1-for-3 against the Mets.
+In his previous game he had a one-hit performance (1-for-4) against the Mets.

 Christopher Morel Game Info & Props vs. the Mets